 His team took three months to come up with a new business strategy.
 Instead of mining new cryptocurrencies through the rig, users can supposedly receive digital coins as rewards by running “masternodes”.
 These are computer wallets within a decentralised network that enables the processing of transactions, similar to mining, except without the hardware equipment.

 Mining rigs aside, the long, snaking queues at Bitcoin automated teller machines (ATM) observed during last year’s frenzy are also no longer in sight, said Ms Zann Kwan, founder of Bitcoin Exchange, which owns and operates four ATMs around Singapore.

 Despite the drop in interest in Bitcoin, Ms Kwan said it hasn’t affected the company as it is still “growing”.
 In fact, she calls the present market a “return to normalcy”.

-Customers who buy Bitcoins from the ATMs now do it in smaller amounts of between S$50 and S$200, compared with over S$2,000 a year ago.
+Customers who buy bitcoins from the ATMs now do it in smaller amounts of between S$50 and S$200, compared with more than S$2,000 a year ago.

 The profile of customers has also changed, said Ms Kwan.

 “(Back then), cryptocurrency buyers were attracted to the market without knowing what it is, without knowing how to deal with the cryptocurrency wallet.
 Now, the baseline of customers are people who are more well-versed in cryptocurrency,” she added.

 “And if you look at price, it’s a lesson for most people.
 People started to learn about what they’re buying, rather than (follow a) herd mentality.”

 It’s a lesson for the cryptocurrency industry too, said Singapore University of Social Sciences (SUSS) Professor David Lee.

 “Prices coming down is a very good thing for the industry,” he added, as stakeholders are now “re-focusing” on the technology underpinning cryptocurrencies, i.e. blockchain.